 “The River’s Path”

 There was a little bridge tucked into one of the greenhouses and I stopped for it.
 I always seem to take pictures of bridges.
-They feel like the start of a grand story… as if some great adventure could begin, if only you were paying attention.
+They feel like the start of a grand story… as if some great adventure is about to begin, if only you were paying attention.

 When I made this palette, I loved how many shades of green were packed into that one frame.
-Chartreuse, moss, ivy, black-green all anchored by the rich soil tones and soft daylight.
+Chartreuse, moss, ivy, blackish green, all anchored by the rich soil tones and soft daylight.

 Omaha, Nebraska